muireall/github.io/content/julians-should-know.md

 - [Documenter](https://documenter.juliadocs.org/stable/) is what people use to make documentation, and it has some good features like doctests and cross references worth getting familiar with
 - [Literate.jl](https://fredrikekre.github.io/Literate.jl/v2/) is a package for [Literate Programming](https://en.wikipedia.org/wiki/Literate_programming) that lets you generate markdown for Documenter or a Jupyter notebook from the same source file
-- [Plots.jl](https://github.com/JuliaPlots/Plots.jl) with your backend of choice is fine, but [Makie](https://docs.makie.org/stable/) is also really nice, especially for interactivity{% note() %} although Plots.jl does have [the PlotlyJS backend](http://juliaplots.org/PlotlyJS.jl/stable/) {% end %} and performance (with an OpenGL backend)—[Beautiful Makie](https://beautiful.makie.org/dev/) has nice examples
+- [Plots.jl](https://github.com/JuliaPlots/Plots.jl) with your backend of choice is fine, but I'd recommend looking at [Makie](https://docs.makie.org/stable/), especially for interactivity{% note() %} although Plots.jl does have [the PlotlyJS backend](http://juliaplots.org/PlotlyJS.jl/stable/) {% end %} and performance (with an OpenGL backend)—[Beautiful Makie](https://beautiful.makie.org/dev/) has good examples
 - [DataStructures.jl](https://github.com/JuliaCollections/DataStructures.jl) implements standard data structures
-- [DataFrames.jl](https://github.com/JuliaData/DataFrames.jl) implements pandas-like DataFrames—don't miss the nice [tutorial by Bogumił Kamiński](https://github.com/bkamins/Julia-DataFrames-Tutorial)
+- [DataFrames.jl](https://github.com/JuliaData/DataFrames.jl) implements pandas-like DataFrames—don't miss the [tutorial by Bogumił Kamiński](https://github.com/bkamins/Julia-DataFrames-Tutorial)
 - [Memoize.jl](https://github.com/JuliaCollections/Memoize.jl) gives you easy memoization (there's also [Memoization.jl](https://github.com/marius311/Memoization.jl), which at this point may be more general than Memoize)
-- [MacroTools.jl](https://github.com/FluxML/MacroTools.jl) is nice if you're writing macros
+- [MacroTools.jl](https://github.com/FluxML/MacroTools.jl) is handy if you're writing macros
-- [Transducers.jl](https://juliafolds.github.io/Transducers.jl/dev) gives you transducers, which you might know [from Clojure](https://clojure.org/reference/transducers){% note() %} [this description of good use cases for transducers](https://clojure.org/guides/faq#transducers_vs_seqs) is nice to have in the back of your head {% end %}
+- [Transducers.jl](https://juliafolds.github.io/Transducers.jl/dev) gives you transducers, which you might know [from Clojure](https://clojure.org/reference/transducers){% note() %} [this description of good use cases for transducers](https://clojure.org/guides/faq#transducers_vs_seqs) is good to have in the back of your head {% end %}
 - The packages under the [JuliaMath](https://github.com/JuliaMath) GitHub Organization include special functions, intervals, interpolations, root finding, and numerical integration, among others
 - [JuliaDiff](https://juliadiff.org/) has various automatic differentiation packages under its umbrella